next-multilingual/next-multilingual/docs/design-decisions.md

 There are also downsides, when comparing mostly with the global string repository:

 - Less transparent for developers.
 Unlike some global string repository implementations, developers are responsible to manage strings.
 But this also come with the benefit of better i18n knowledge.
 - Requires deploying applications when changing messages.
-It might have been more problematic 10 years ago but nowadays, continuos deployment is part of most development pipelines.
+It might have been more problematic 10 years ago but nowadays, continuous deployment is part of most development pipelines.

 From out perspective, the upsides outweigh the downsides - we believe that translation quality should be one of the top criteria when it comes to i18n.
 This means that the solution must be built around best practices and not around what is most convenient for developers.
 Therefore `next-multilingual` is built around this model.

 #### The shared model

 As mentioned previously, sharing messages is normally a bad practice.
-But in some cases, it might actually be required.
+But in some cases, it might be required.
 The main problem around sharing messages is that while in English, it might sound like a good idea to have a `yes = yes` message, in many language `yes` might use different words depending on where it is used in an application (its context).
 This means, in cases where context is identical, it is OK to share strings.
 In most case, its hard to guarantee tha the context is identical, but here are scenarios where this could happen:

+- You have concepts (typically list of items) that is used in several places in your application but not tied to a single component or page.
 - You have a web app and native app that use the exact same layout.
 - You have a frontend and backend service that needs to use the same localized messages.

 If you need to share messages, we still encourage to try to scope messages locally to avoid out of context sharing.
-This type of sharing can be done in different ways but having a shared messages repository can be a good way to do this.
+This type of sharing can be done in different ways. `next-multilingual` supports shared messages that have the exact same context in the same application.
+If you need to extend this across multiple applications, another common solution is having a shared messages repository.

 #### The ad-hoc model